famaridon/gitlab.hook/README.md

 ## gitlab.hook.sdk

 All needed interfaces to extend server.

+### Create extended features
+It's realy easy to create new hoot listener create your own classe and extend **HookEventListener<T>** where is the event query type.

+Your class :
+- should be thread safe
+- can be a spring managed bean.

+### Enable/Disable extended features
-To enable/disable extended features simply go to application.properties add edit
+To enable/disable extended features simply go to application.properties and add or remove properties like **com.famaridon.gitlab.hook-listener-packages[0]**.

-**com.famaridon.gitlab.hook-listener-packages[0]** property

 ## gitlab.hook.ldap